Liability Car Insurance Explained: Coverage, Costs & How Much You Need

 Drivers with adequate emergency savings: If you can comfortably afford to replace or repair your vehicle from savings without financial hardship, liability-only coverage eliminates paying for protection you don't need.
 Calculate whether you could handle a $5,000–$10,000 unexpected vehicle expense.

-Budget-conscious drivers: Liability-only premiums cost roughly half of full coverage rates, freeing up $800-$1,500 annually for other financial priorities.
+Budget-conscious drivers: Liability-only premiums cost significantly less than full coverage, freeing up hundreds annually for other financial priorities.
 However, ensure you're comfortable assuming all risk for your own vehicle damage.

 Pros